 Still not what you’re looking for?
 View all of our legal forms here.

-2. The Basics: What is an Affidavit of Service?
+2. What is an Affidavit of Service?

 An Affidavit of Service is a sworn legal document that states that a server delivered specified papers to a person, organization, or business as requested by a party to a lawsuit.
 When service of documents is to a group of people, for example a club, business, or association, delivery must be made to the registered agent of the organization.
 The affidavit of service must identify who is being served, and the time, date and location where service occurs.
 Once the affidavit is complete, it should be filed with the court, along with a copy of the papers that were served.